os-chip-design/chip-design-intro/08_verification.md

 ## Let's recap
 - We've seen how we can increase the abstraction of a testbench using BFMs and transactions
 - We've seen how we can use CRV alongside functional coverage to automate the verification process partially
-- We have seen how we can directly use properties to check system behavior during simulation or using formal verification
+- We have seen how we can directly use properties to check system behavior during simulation (dynamic verification) or using formal verification
 - These techniques together present the state-of-the-art in terms of primitive tools in functional verification

 ## How do we scale?